MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/prerelease-testing.md

 <!-- ====================================================================== -->
 ## How to deploy non-stable channels

-Preview channels of Microsoft Edge are also called _insider channels_.
+Preview channels of Microsoft Edge (which include WebView2) are also called _insider channels_.
 These are the non-stable channels of Microsoft Edge.

-You can deploy a preview channel of Microsoft Edge by doing either of the following:
+To deploy a preview channel of Microsoft Edge, do either of the following:
 * Manually install preview channels on test machines.
 * Programmatically deploy preview channels via API.